 Study towards Formal Qualifications

-WDHS in collaboration with Deakin University - Burwood Campus offer highly motivated acute care nurses the opportunity to undertake postgraduate study in the areas of critical care, emergency, midwifery and perioperative nursing.
+WDHS in collaboration with Deakin University - Burwood Campus offer highly motivated acute care nurses the opportunity to undertake postgraduate study in the areas of critical care, emergency, midwifery, perioperative and emergency (from 2019) nursing.
 Staff in, or with the potential to move into supervisory positions are also supported to undertake further study towards management qualifications.
 WDHS also supports staff wishing to obtain VET sector qualifications in various areas including aged care, lifestyle coordination, business administration, theatre sterilisation and pharmacy support.

 Graduate Nurse Program

-Graduate programs are available for both Division 1 and Division 2 registered nurses.
+Graduate programs are available for both Registered (Division 1) and Enrolled (Division 2) registered nurses.
 These are carefully planned and integrated educational programs, designed to consolidate nursing skills and increase professional awareness, under the supervision and guidance of experienced and competent nurses.

 Employee Assistance Program